jedevc/cv-template/README.md

 # CV

-Template for my personal CV :tada: You can see it in action [here](https://cv.jedevc.com).
+Template for my CV layout, supporting both viewing in-browser and via printed documents :tada:

+You can see it in action [here](https://jedevc.github.io/cv-template).

 ## Development